 Reason for negative decision may be:

-applicant may be prohibited to enter Finland or another Schengen member state.
-He /she may be regarded as a risk to some member state's public order, national security or international relations.
+Applicant may be prohibited to enter Finland or another Schengen member state.
+Applicant may be regarded as a risk to some member state's public order, national security or international relations